ckipp01/chronica/wiki/andaga.md

 into when I'm productive, when I typically have more energy to study, and what I enjoy working on.
 My hope if to make this obvious as I build more data visualization into chronica.

+## Version 3

+Starting in 2020, I ported over the cli portion of the application to Scala.
+I quickly realized this is not what I wanted due to the slow startup time of the JVM.
+Plus it's a relatively small project that doesn't really deem a full application in my eyes unless it was way more verbose.
+Due to this, I've halted work on it a bit to try and understand what would be the best fit before expanding.

 ```scala mdoc:tags:andaga
 ```